-In the presentation, you should provide a succinct and clear description of the internship experience, a brief history of the organization where you interned, and the responsibilities undertaken.
-The oral presentation should relate the learning associated with the focus project and reflect on its relevance to the program theme and Critical Global Issue.
+In the presentation, you should provide a succinct and clear description of the internship experience, a brief history of the organization where you interned, the activities undertaken, and key insights gained that are related to the core program themes.
 You should demonstrate effective management of the discussion with the audience and attend to the aesthetic elements of the delivery.
-A summary of the oral presentation assessment rubric will be shared with students in advance.